rehierl/node-tree-outliner/1-2-0-node-trees/1-5-border-graphs.md

 * (/see/ "border graphs" in "graph theory")

 In the discussion below, `S` is formed as a subtree of `G`.
-Hence, `S` must be a subtree of a component in `G`.
-That is because `S` could otherwise not be a tree as trees are by definition connected.
+Because of that, `S` must be a subtree of a component in `G` (`S` could otherwise not be a tree as trees are by definition connected).
 Consequently, `G` can be thought of as being reduced to the relevant component, which is why `G` can be treated as a connected graph.
 That is, the components in `G`, which are not essential to the following discussion, can and will be ignored.

 <!-- ======================================================================= -->